StillVariables/Charter/README.md

     webhook_url:"https://<ngrokurl>/webhooks/telegram/webhook"
 	(ngrok url should be same URL which is coming once we have ngrok http 5005)
 	```
-6. Go to Pycharm terminal and enter the command
+6. Go to Pycharm terminal and enter the command.
 	```nowrap
 	rasa run
 	```
-7. Open one more terminal and run the command
+7. Open one more terminal and run the command.
 	```nowrap
 	rasa run actions
 	```